 Colourful Jerusalem Markets

-One of the best things to do in Jerusalem was to explore the markets.
+One of the best things to do in Jerusalem is exploring the markets.
 They are so colourful and aromatic, I just wanted to eat all the foods that I saw whilst walking round and buy all the wonderful souvenirs.
 It is just a shame I only had a small bag otherwise I would have bought so much.

 Even watching the locals going about their daily life was fascinating.
-In my opinion, visiting the Jerusalem markets is one of the Best things to do in Jerusalem not that you can really avoid the stalls when you are walking through the old city anyway.
+In my opinion, visiting a Jerusalem market is one of the Best things to do in Jerusalem not that you can really avoid the stalls when you are walking through the old city anyway.

 I visited the Mahane Yehuda Market .
 Be warned though don’t go here if you are hungry as you will want to eat everything as your walking round.
 Some of the stall holders didn’t like people taking photos and there were even signs up saying no photos so I got as many as I could because I didn’t fancy having a stall holder chasing after me down the alleys.